nhselect/step1-training/content/user-guide/assessor/02-learner-profiles/index.md

 updatedAt: 2022-09-01T14:39:34.317Z
 tags: ""
 ---
-**Before a Learner can ask you to confirm any of their proficiencies, they need to add you as a Supervisor (for both Educator / Managers or Assessors)**.
+**Before a Learner can ask you to confirm any of their proficiencies, they need to add you as a Supervisor (for both Educator/Managers or Assessors)**.
 Once they add you, the Learner will appear in your My Staff List:​

 1. Go to **Supervisor dashboard** (in ‘**Supervise**’ app) ​